ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 benefit from innovations and new protocols in the transport, although it reduces transparency of the underlying communication actions to the application itself.
 The Transport Services API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application for functional or security purposes.
+Further, introspection on the properties of Connection objects allows an application to determine whith protocol(s) and path(s) are in use.
-Further, a Transport Services system should provide an interface to poll information about which protocol and path is currently in use as well as provide logging about the communication events of each Connection.
+A Tranport Services system SHOULD provide a facility logging the communication events of each Connection.

 # Acknowledgements